Indecent (play): Synopsis

 Lemml, the stage manager, introduces the troupe of actors and musicians who will be telling the story of a play that changed his life, playing many different parts in a retelling interspersed with songs.
 As the actors arrive on stage, ash pours out of their clothing.

 In 1906, Polish-Jewish playwright Sholem Asch writes a play in Yiddish, The God of Vengeance, which concerns the love between a prostitute (Manke) and the daughter of the brothel's owner (Rifkele).
 His wife, Madje, is impressed.
-He holds a reading of the play in a local salon run by the influential I.L.
-Peretz, receiving mixed reactions from the participants.
+He holds a reading of the play in a local salon run by the influential I. L. Peretz, receiving mixed reactions from the participants.
 Some are appalled by the lesbian storyline and the throwing of a Torah across the room, and Peretz, concerned the play perpetuates antisemitic stereotypes, advises Asch to burn the manuscript.
 Asch's only support comes from Lemml, a naive young tailor, who is moved to tears by the play.
-The play is eventually produced in Berlin with Lemml as stage manager, and starring the famous actor Rudolph Schildkraut.
-The play is successful throughout Europe and Lemml emigrates to America to stage manage the first performances in New York in the Yiddish Theatre.
+The play is eventually produced in Berlin, with Lemml as stage manager, starring the famous actor Rudolph Schildkraut.
+The play is successful throughout Europe and Lemml emigrates to America to stage-manage the first performances in New York in the Yiddish Theatre.